pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 ### Generic Unbounded Docker LDAP ###

-After downloading the Github project, navigate to the location of where the git repository was downloaded and go to directory **ldap** in the datatx-geode-ldap-security project.
+After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the git repository was downloaded and go to directory **ldap** in the datatx-geode-ldap-security project.

 **Build the Docker Image**

+This command creates a Docker image with a tag of ldap:latest and uses the Docker file in datatx-geode-ldap-security/ldap directory.
-docker build -t "ldap:latest" -f Dockerfile .
+*docker build -t "ldap:latest" -f Dockerfile .*

 **Start the Docker Image**

+This command starts a Docker daemon container using the ldap:latest image.
-docker run -t -d -p 389:389  ldap:latest
+*docker run -t -d -p 389:389  ldap:latest*

 **SSH to the Docker Image**

-docker exec -it ed92769117e8  /bin/bash
+This command starts an SSH session to the Docker container.
+The command requires the Docker container id and to obtain the container id run the command docker ps. docker exec -it ed92769117e8  /bin/bash

 ### LDAP Configuration ###